Red Sox vs. White Sox MLB Betting Odds, Trends & Prediction

 Red Sox vs. White Sox MLB Betting Trends

-Red Sox are 6-2 SU in their last 8 games on the road
+Red Sox are 2-5 SU in their last 7 games against Chi White Sox

-Red Sox are 1-5 SU in their last 6 games played on a Friday
+Red Sox are 3-8 SU in their last 11 games played on a Saturday when playing on the road

 Red Sox vs. White Sox MLB BETTING PREDICTION

 Take the over.
-The over is 5-1 in the Red Sox’ last six games overall, is 7-3 in their last 10 road matchups and is 7-2 in their last nine league games.
-On the other side, the over is 5-1 in the White Sox’ last six games overall, is 7-1 in their last eight games played in the month of June and is 8-3 in their last 11 home games played on a Friday.
+The over is 8-3 in the Red Sox’ last 11 games overall, is 8-3 in their last 11 road games and has cashed in six out of their last seven meetings with an opponent from the American League Central.
+On the other side, the over is 6-1 in the White Sox’ last seven games overall, is 8-3 in their last 11 games played in the month of June and is 5-1 in their last six games when listed as an underdog.